02-grammar.md

 • Action = module name + optional options + key=value arguments + optional output capture.

-• Arguments support numbers/strings/JSON/dot-path variable references.
+• Arguments support numbers/strings/JSON/dot-path or bracket-index variable references.

 • Built-in Future/Join/Parallel/Each/While/Set/Return/Jump constructs.